 But there was still one more place where Coinbase needed to add XRP support: Coinbase Wallet.
 And yesterday's blog post by Coinbase Wallet Product Lead Siddharth Coelho-Prabhu delivered this good news.
 With the latest version of Coinbase Wallet, which is being rolled out "to all users on iOS and Android over the next week," users will be able to store XRP directly in the Coinbase Wallet app.
 Here is Siddharth explaining how to activate the XRP wallet within the Coinbase Wallet app:

-"To activate your XRP wallet — all you need to do is tap ‘Receive’ on the main wallet tab and select XRP.
-The XRP ledger requires that all wallets have a minimum balance of 20 XRP, so please fund your account with at least 20 XRP."
+"To find your DOGE wallet, all you need to do is tap ‘Receive’ on the main wallet tab and select DOGE."

 One other thing worth pointing out is that Coinbase Wallet "also supports the XRP Testnet to aid developers and power users" (you can switch between testnet and mainnet via the Advanced Settings section of the Settings tab).